edgedelta/docs/docs/appendices/on-prem-rehydration.md

     -f https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/on-prem-rehydration-helm-values.yml;
 ```

-3. Access the Edge Delta Admin portal, specifically the [Global Settings](https://app.edgedelta.com/global-settings) page, and then create an Edge Delta token with the following permissions:
+3.Access the Edge Delta Admin portal, specifically the [Global Settings](https://app.edgedelta.com/global-settings) page, and then create an Edge Delta token with the following permissions:

-    * Write permission on Rehydration resources
+  - Write permission on Rehydration resources
-    * Read permission on Integration resources
+  - Read permission on Integration resources

 > **Note**
 >
 > To learn how to access and create a token, see [Tokens](tokens.md).

-4. Create a k8s secret to store the token:
+4.Create a k8s secret to store the token:

 ```
 kubectl create secret generic ed-rehydration-token \